asengupta/avishek.net/_posts/2022-12-07-pytorch-guide-plenoxels-nerf-part-3.md

 ### Spherical Harmonics

-Spherical harmonics essentially define a series (possibly infinite) of functions defined over a sphere, that is to say, the harmonics are parameterised by the angular coordinates of a 3D polar coordinate system.
+Spherical harmonics essentially define a series (theoretically infinite) of functions defined over a sphere, that is to say, the function values are parameterised by the angles of a spherical coordinate system.
 It's essentially like the Fourier Transform, in that the larger the degree of the harmonic, the more accurately a signal on a sphere can be encoded in the series.

 $$
 f(\theta, \phi) = \sum_{l=0}^N \sum_{m=-l}^l C^m_l Y^m_l (\theta, \phi)
 $$

-The paper expands only to the degree of 2.
+Here, $$N$$ is the order, $$C^m_l$$ are the coefficients; this results in a linear combination of the basis functions $$Y^m_l$$, which represents the target function.
+How accurately the target is described depends upon how far the series is expanded.
+The paper expands only to degree 2.
 This implies that that the number of terms in the above series is $$1+3+5=9$$.

 The basis functions for degree 2 are listed below: